john-a-flinn/ProjectC/readme.md

 Instructions
 To search, first select your filters.
 If filters are not visible, they will not be considered in the search.
 Add and edit input data in the label cell.
 If a cell only accepts integers, it will only add numbers.
+Every cell must be filled with data or N/A.
 Delete removes the associated row.

 Overview